 New coach Julian Nagelsmann has earned a trophy, which Bayern also won last year against Dortmund in Munich, with his first win in charge.

-It was a frustrating game for Erling Braut Haaland and 16-year-old Dortmund striker Youssoufa Moukoko, who each had goals ruled offside either side of half-time.
+Erling Braut Haaland and 16-year-old Dortmund striker Youssoufa Moukoko each had goals ruled offside either side of half-time.